 Peace, Friendship, and Good Minds

-The friendship wampum belt was presented to Queen's University Senate by the Clan Mothers at Tyendinaga, and the Grandmothers' Council in Kingston, on March 7, 2017.
+The friendship wampum belt was presented to Queen's University Senate by the Clan Mothers at Tyendinaga, and the Grandmothers' Council of Katarokwi, on March 7, 2017.

 This cherished symbol is now present at all Senate meetings, to represent the lasting covenant of peace and friendship.